-- Ensure comprehensive, consistent and standardized reporting on health system performance. - Enable improved performance of existing services through prioritized continuous improvement activities and initiatives across the health sector. - Drive quality, cost-effectiveness and coordinate investments in new laboratory technology through the provincial laboratory reform initiative.
+- Continue to ensure comprehensive, consistent and standardized reporting on health system performance. - Enable improved performance of existing services through continued prioritized continuous improvement activities and initiatives across the health sector. - Drive quality and cost-effectiveness, and coordinate investments in integrated laboratory services through further advancement of the provincial laboratory reform initiative, in collaboration with the BC Clinical and Support Services Society, and the Agency for Pathology and Laboratory Medicine. - To ensure the provision of medical services in a consistent and standardized approach to support high quality, cost-effective care throughout the province, engage Doctors of BC in discussions regarding value-based approaches to physician payment through the Physician Master Agreement policy re-opener process.

-Objective 3.2: Evidence-informed access to clinically effective and cost-effective pharmaceuticals.
+Objective 3.2: Evidence-informed access to clinically effective and cost-effective pharmaceuticals